xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 ```
 </div>

-Extensions declared as members can be declared as `open` and overridden in subclasses.
+<span style="color:red;">Extensions declared as members can be declared as `open` and overridden in subclasses.
 This means that the dispatch of such
-functions is virtual with regard to the dispatch receiver type, but static with regard to the extension receiver type.
+functions is virtual with regard to the dispatch receiver type, but static with regard to the extension receiver type.</span>

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">